-After completing a large project upgrading and refurbishing an MKS70 to fully modified spec, a direct audio comparison with a JX10 was disappointing.
+After completing a large project upgrading and refurbishing a Roland MKS70 to a fully modified specification, a direct audio comparison with a JX10 was disappointing.
 The hum level was much higher on the MKS70 than the JX10.

-Wiring layout is not optimal, however it suits speed of manufacturing because the loom is built up in one complete unit.
+At first glance, wiring layout doesn’t look optimal, however it suits speed of manufacturing because the loom is built up in one complete unit.

 The picture below shows how the diagonal cable running over the module boards CPU sections.
 The worst pickup loop is between the bottom case and Module Board B as it resides over all CPU areas and the transformer.